vitorpereiraa/meeting-scheduler/README.md

 ### 4. Calculating Preferences
 Calculating preferences for dissertation defenses was another challenge we encountered.
 We needed to consider the preferences of both the jury members and the students when scheduling the vivas.
 To address this challenge, we implemented a function that takes a `Viva` object and a list of `Resource` objects as input and returns a list of `Preference` objects.

-The `PreferencesCalculation` object in the `pj.domain` package contains several methods related to calculating preferences for scheduling a viva.
+The `PreferencesService` object in the `pj.domain` package contains several methods related to calculating preferences for scheduling a viva.
 Here's a brief explanation of each method:

 #### sumPreferences